Cointegrated Continuous-time Linear State Space and MCARMA Models: Introduction

-The aim of this paper is to characterize continuous-time cointegrated linear state-space and MCARMA models and to relate both model classes.
+The aim of this paper is to characterize cointegrated solutions of linear state-space models in continuous-time and cointegrated MCARMA processes and to relate both model classes.
 Cointegration in continuous time started being of interest in the early 1990s with Phillips \cite{Phillips1991}.
 In this work, Phillips investigated stochastic differential equations driven by a differentiable stationary process.
 The connection between cointegrated discrete-time models and continuous-time models were analyzed by Chambers \cite{Chambers1999619}.
 The literature on Gaussian MCAR$(1,0)$ processes is rich, e.g., \cite{KesslerRahbek2001,litrahbek2004,litstockmarrjacobsen1994}.
-One of the first going away from the Gaussian assumption and the order (1,0) was Comte \cite{Comte1999}; he derived a characterization of continuous-time integrated and cointegrated processes, and in particular, he presented an error correction form and a characterization of cointegration for MCARMA$(p,0)$ processes.
+One of the first departures of the Gaussian assumption and the order (1,0) was Comte \cite{Comte1999}; he derived a characterization of continuous-time integrated and cointegrated processes, and in particular, he presented an error correction form and a characterization of cointegration for MCARMA$(p,0)$ processes.
 The processes considered in Fasen \cite{Fasen2013,Fasen2014} are special cases of cointegrated MCARMA processes.
+In the discrete-time case they are a few papers dealing with cointegrated discrete-time state space models as Aoki~\cite{Aoki90}, Aoki and Havenner~\cite{AokiHavenner91}, a series of papers by Bauer and Wagner~\cite{BauerWagner2002b,BauerWagner2012} and the preprint series of Ribaritis and Hanzon~\cite{RibaritsHanzon2011,RibaritsHanzon20112}; see also the overview article of Wagner~\cite{Wagner2010}.
+All of the papers assume that the state space model is already in innovation form which is not the case in our setting.

 The paper is structured on the following way.
-In \Cref{sec:CointMCARMA} we introduce cointegrated linear state-space models in continuous-time and show that the definition is well-defined.
-An important conclusion is that a cointegrated linear state-space process has a representation as a sum of a non-stationary and a stationary process; the non-stationary process is a Lévy process and the stationary process is a stationary linear state-space model.
-This characterization can be used as definition of a cointegrated state-space model as well.
-Moreover, we investigate cointegrated MCARMA processes.
-An important result is that the class of cointegrated MCARMA models and the class of cointegrated linear state-space models are equivalent completing \cite[Corollary 3.4]{SchlemmStelzer2012} to the non-stationary case.
+We start with an introduction into basic properties of linear state space models in \Cref{Section 2.1}.
+In \Cref{sec:CointMCARMA} we derive cointegrated solutions of linear state-space models in continuous-time and calculate some probabilistic properties of them.
+An important result is that a cointegrated solution of a linear state-space model has a representation as a sum of a non-stationary and a stationary process; the non-stationary process is a Lévy process and the stationary process is a stationary solution of a different linear state-space model.
+This characterization we use as definition for cointegrated state-space processes.
+Moreover, we present canonical forms for cointegrated state space processes.
+Canonical forms are fundamental for statistical inference to get identifiable models.